Driving glasses: safety and visual comfort on the road

 -

-Consult a specialist – an optometrist or ophthalmologist to check your vision and prescription.
+Consult a specialist – optometrist or ophthalmologist to check vision and prescriptions.

 -

-Choose the type of treatment – anti-reflective, polarized, UV filter, or combinations tailored to your driving style.
+Choose the type of treatment – anti-reflective, polarization, UV filter or combinations adapted to your driving style.

 -